Blogs

 Couple kayaking in summer practicing staying safe - Vitality

-As the weather continues to warm and the calendar inches towards summer, many people begin planning activities to have fun and stay comfortable – water activities!
+During the warmer months, many people plan activities to have fun and stay comfortable – water activities!
 Kids sign up for swim team, families plan beach or lake trips, or go to the local pool for an afternoon.
 These are all great activities to keep moving and stay comfortable throughout the summer.
 However, in doing so it’s important that people keep in mind the importance of water safety.

 Spending time near or in the water should be fun, and to keep it that way, we offer these recommendations: